csiro-robotics/WildScenes/README.md

 We provide a dockerfile for building a docker image which contains all the required dependencies.
 To evaluate a model using Docker, you can use the provided test_mm3d_docker.sh script.
 This script runs inference on the WildScenes dataset using the MMDetection3D framework within a prebuilt Docker container.
 Please refer to the installation.md file for detailed instructions.

+---
 ### Package Requirements

 Please refer to the installation.md file for detailed instructions.
 The full list of required packages are also detailed in the requirements.txt file.
 Requires Python >= 3.8 and recommend Python = 3.10.

+---
 ### Dataset Setup

 The dataset has been released and can be accessed at: [https://data.csiro.au/collection/csiro:61541](https://doi.org/10.25919/aetq-q420)

-The dataset includes a directory *WildScenes2d* which contains RGB images and semantic labelled images, *WildScenes3d* which contains 3D labelled point clouds (where all points are visible in the camera), and *Fullclouds* which contain ply files with the full 360 degree point cloud without labels but including intensity.
+The dataset includes a directory *WildScenes2d* which contains RGB images, semantic labelled images, camera calibration data (intrinsics and extrinsics), and camera poses *WildScenes3d* which contains 3D labelled point clouds and their 3D poses (where all points are visible in the camera), and *Fullclouds* which contain ply files with the full 360 degree point cloud without labels but including intensity.

 To download the dataset, it is recommended to use an S3 client.
 Please select the download method "Download files via S3 Client".
 A command line tool such as rclone could be used to perform the download.

 After downloading the WildScenes dataset to a directory of your choice, before you can use the dataset with this repository, the setup_data.py script needs to be run (scripts/data/setup_data.py).

+---
 #### setup_data.py

 This script creates full paths to individual files in the WildScenes dataset, based on your dataset save location and the split details in /data/splits.
 The input argument --dataset_rootdir is required, and must be the full path to the root directory of WildScenes.
 This script will produce pickle files for 3D training and evaluation, and setup symlinks for 2D training and evaluation.

+---
 ### Visualization Scripts

 This repo includes some scripts for viewing the dataset.